dewalor/wailee/priv/posts/2024/12-17-visiting-friends-and-family-on-the-other-side-of-the-puddle.md

 <br>
 During my visit, I made sure to order delivery at least twice a week for my mom.
 She'd said she couldn't eat the food at her nursing home--they keep serving fish, which she doesn't eat.
 I left some ginger cookies for her in a locked drawer and gave the nurses the key.
 I forwarded photos of a salmon run my kids saw and photos of me and my kids to another family member so they could show them to my mom.
 <br>
-I attended a recorder concert "Along the Milky Way" at my friends Tom Bickley and Nancy Beckman's in Berkeley.
+I attended a recorder concert [**Along the Milky Way**](/images/Nov24-program.pdf) at my friends Tom Bickley and Nancy Beckman's in Berkeley.
 Tom and his bandmate David Barnett gave a moving, varied and elevating performance.
 Tom's ethereal touch and David's virtuosic playing complemented each other exceptionally well.
 <br>
 ![An array of ten wooden recorders of various sizes on a black zippered bag.](/images/recorders.jpg)
 <br>